DEFRA/gwa-notification-sender/SendMessage/README.md

 The function triggers on messages in an Azure Queue Storage queue that have been added by [ProcessContactListBatches](../ProcessContactListBatches).
-The message includes the phone number to send the message to, the message to send and the id of the message being sent.
+The message includes the phone number to send the message to, the text of the message and the id of the message being sent.
 A [template id](https://docs.notifications.service.gov.uk/rest-api.html#request-body) and [reference](https://docs.notifications.service.gov.uk/rest-api.html#reference-optional)